 NBA: The Dallas Mavericks play in the same arena as the Dallas Stars.
 Look behind the Mavs bench and you’re likely to see team owner Mark Cuban offering his commentary on the collective referee performance.
 Loudly.

 Taxes.
 There’s less.
 Much less.
-Your gas is cheaper, there is zero state income tax, and your property taxes may end up being similar to what you had in WNY.
+Your gas is cheaper, there is zero state income tax, though your property taxes may end up being higher than what you had in WNY.
 This is probably one of the reasons you moved here.
 And will likely stay here.

 Housing.
 Home prices have been steadily increasing for years in the Dallas-Fort Worth Metroplex as the population continues to rise dramatically.
 We recommend everyone moving to or within the DFW area to start the relocation process with a call to The Burke Team.
 And get this: If you’re looking to move or sell a home outside their area of business, they’ll refer you to an agent free of charge!
 They have solid connections to WNY as well if you need to buy or sell in the Buffalo area.

 Groceries.
 We know how much you love Wegmans.
 We know, and we understand.
 But it is time to let go.
 And there are some really great grocery stores here.
 It isn’t like Buffalo where you either go to Wegmans or a list of “other” places like Tops, Dash’s, Budways, etc. Yes, DFW has your standard fare of Trader Joe’s, Whole Foods, Walmart, Tom Thumb, and Target.
 But there’s more.
-If you miss the quality of Wegman’s, try either Market Street or Central Market (Central Market carries the same prime cuts of meat that you’d get at Buffalo Chop House, Russell’s, Salvatore’s, etc.) And the Kroger flagship stores are pretty nice as well.
+If you miss the quality of Wegman’s, HEB, the greatest Supermarket chain in existence, has moved in to DFW.
+Also good are either Market Street or Central Market (Central Market is a boutique brand of HEB and carries the same prime cuts of meat that you’d get at Buffalo Chop House, Russell’s, Salvatore’s, etc.) And the Kroger flagship stores are pretty nice as well.

 Gas Prices.
-You’ll be tempted to group text photos of the gas prices to your friends still shoveling snow in Buffalo the first time you fill up.
-Depending what part of town you’re in, generally you’ll pay 30-25 cents less per gallon than your relative in Clarence, that cousin in East Aurora, that pal in Tonawanda, or your old neighbor in Fairport.
+You’ll be tempted to “group text” photos of the gas prices to your friends still stuck shoveling snow in Buffalo the first time you fill up.
+Depending what part of town you’re in, generally you’ll pay 25-50 cents less per gallon than your relative in Clarence, that cousin in East Aurora, that pal in Tonawanda, or your old neighbor in Fairport.

 Weather.
 It is time for some real talk.
 Fall/Winter together lasts for about 3-4 months here, from November to February, or sometimes less.
 Here are a few things to prepare you so you know which clothes to have in your closet and which stuff should be packed away.